hpwit/fastled-esp32-16PINS/README.md

 }

-Finally, call the new show function in place of regular show:
+//Finally, call the new show function in place of regular show:

 void loop(){